Our definition of service extends into the community.

-The Silver Readers book club meets once a month to discuss a book that has been chosen ahead of time.
+The Active Adult Center book club meets once a month to discuss a book that has been chosen ahead of time.
 We meet at the Active Adult Center and you don't have to be a member of the Center to join.
 There is no commitment, read a book, come any month and feel free to take a pass on months when you are busy or out of town.
+Contact

-Librarians are also teaching computer classes at the Active Adult Center.
-Call 330-745-1194 x 1419 to ask about the class schedule.
+Librarians are also offering Tech Coaching at the Active Adult Center.
+Call 330-745-1194 x 1419 to ask about appointments.

-The Barberton Public Library, in partnership with Akron Summit Community Action, Inc., provides full library services weekly to children and teachers at Barberton Head Start.
-Students are able to check out books each time they visit they library.
-The library at Head Start includes a wide selection of picture books and easy reading non-fiction books for students to choose from.
+The Barberton Public Library, in partnership with Barberton City Schools and Community Action Akron Summit, Inc., provides full library services weekly to children and teachers at the Barberton Preschool and Barberton Head Start.
+Students are able to check out books each time they visit the library.
+These mini libraries include a wide selection of picture books and easy reading non-fiction books for students to choose from.
 While visiting the library, students also participate in an interactive storytime presentation.
-Teachers are able to make teacher loan requests while visiting the library.
+Teachers also are able to make teacher loan requests while visiting the library.